nakshi-dudhiya/terraform-beginner-bootcamp-2023/journal/week0.md

 ## Install the Terraform CLI

 ### Considerations with the Terraform CLI changes
 The Terraform CLI installation instructions have changed due to gpg keyring changes.
-So, we needed to refer to the latest install CLI instructions via Terraform Documentation and change the scripting for install.
+So, we needed to refer to the latest install CLI instructions via Terraform Documentation and change the scripting for installation.

 [Install Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

 ### Considerations for Linux Distributions

-This project is built against ubuntu.
+This project is built against Ubuntu.
 Please consider checking your Linux Distribution and change according to your distribution needs

 [How to check OS version in Linux](https://www.cyberciti.biz/faq/how-to-check-os-version-in-linux-command-line/)